-The five methods I describe below for brainstorming villains are most applicable if your manuscript or screenplay contains at least an element of the thriller, suspense, or horror genres.
+The following five methods for brainstorming villains are most applicable if your manuscript or screenplay contains at least an element of the thriller, suspense, or horror genres.

 This post is part of the #AuthorToolboxBlogHop.
 So many great blogs to keep hopping through.
-Click here to join or to see what other writing tips you can glean from this month’s edition of the hop.
+Click here to join the hop and to see what other writing tips you can glean from this month’s edition.

 Whatever your genre, where do you look for inspiration when creating antagonists or villains?
 Let’s chat below in the comments.